enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 What does those regression coeff mean?
 Betas
 	hat we know is that we need the X(n,p), the part of the BOLD signal that vary because of one particular factor (may be when presented blue or light.
 Those Xnp when changing because of the weight Beta

-How is Hemody Respons erelated to linear time-invariant (LTI)
+How is HDR to linear time-invariant (LTI)

 Why would we convolve the LTI to ?? to predict the output of the voxel-brain aka HDR? #unclear What is autocorrelation? #unclear